 Diwali / Deepavali is a five-day festival and is celebrated throughout India with lavish pompous rituals and traditions.
 As India is diverse land and all regions of India have peculiar and diverse traditions, the rituals of Diwali in India change from one state to another and so is the food preparations.
-But the whole essence of this celebration remains one which is to clean the clutter from the house, decorate the house to our best, wear the best clothes, eat the finest traditional sweets, prepare ethnic delicacies at home and meeting and greeting people.
+But the whole essence of this celebration remains one which is to clean the clutter from the house, decorate the house to our best, wear the best clothes, eat the finest traditional sweets, prepare ethnic delicacies at home, and meet and greet people.

 This 5-day festival is celebrated with lots of various rituals day-wise specific, elaborate food preparations, decorations, shopping, cleaning, and many interesting traditions.
 Diwali is a festival of celebrating prosperity which means worshipping Goddess Lakshmi (Goddess of prosperity & wealth) and so the main prayers or Puja(Hindu form of prayers) are done to please Goddess Lakshmi and Shri Ganesh (God of all beginnings or Obstacle remover God)